HomeHome ImprovementHome Maintenance GuidesHow to Remove a Built-in Dishwasher

 Step 10: Clean Up the Area

-No matter how careful you are, removing a built-in dishwasher will result in at least some minor water spills.
-After the dishwasher is out of the way, give the area a thorough going over with a clean, dry towel to remove any water from the floor or under the counters.
+After the dishwasher is out of the way, thoroughly go over the area with a clean, dry towel to remove water from the floor or under the counters.

 This is a great time to double-check for any plumbing leaks.
 Since the space under the old dishwasher will not have been cleaned in many years, you should also mop and clean it before installing your new dishwasher.